spraakbanken/mink-backend/documentation/developers-guide.md

 The following scripts belong to the `core` module which provides general functionality and cannot be easily exchanged:
 - `exceptions.py` containing Mink specific exceptions
+- `info.py` containing code for creating and handling resource info objects
 - `jobs.py` containing code for managing and running corpus jobs (for processing and installing corpora)
-- `queue.py` containing code for the resource registry and job queuing system
+- `registry.py` containing code for the resource registry and job queuing system
+- `resource.py` containing classes for creating and handling resource objects
 - `routes.py` containing some general routes that are independent of non-core functionality (like serving the documentation)
 - `status.py` containing classes for handling job statuses
+- `user.py` containing code for handling user properties
 - `utils.py` containing general utility functions

 Furthermore there are some modules (Python subpackages) for more specific purposes that may be replaced by other